Rumbek: Transportation

 The town of Rumbek is situated on the main road (A43) from Juba to the southeast to Wau to the northwest.
 There are two smaller roads out of town; one to Yirol to the east and another to Durbuoni to the north.
 Since 2005, some of the roads have undergone repairs.
 Rumbek is also served by Rumbek Airport.
-The main construction contractor in Rumbek, working on both the roads and the airport is Civicon Limited.
+Civicon Limited is the main construction contractor in Rumbek, working on both the roads and the airport.

 Climate

 Like other parts of South Sudan and the East Sudanian savanna, Rumbek has a tropical savanna climate which borders on a hot semi-arid climate (Köppen Aw bordering on BSh), with a wet season and a dry season and the temperature being hot year-round.
 The average annual mean temperature is 27.8 C, the average annual high temperature is 34.5 C, while the average annual low temperature is 21.2 C. The hottest time of year is from February to May, just before the wet season starts.
 March is the hottest month, having the highest average high at 37.9 C, the highest mean at 30.5 C and the highest average low at 23.2 C. August and July have the lowest average high and mean at 31.7 C and 26.5 C, while December has the lowest average low at 18.5 C.

 Rumbek receives 847.7 mm of rain over 77.1 precipitation days, with a distinct wet and dry season like most tropical savanna climates.
 December receives no precipitation at all, with almost no rain falling from November to March.
 August, the wettest month, receives 159.7 mm of rainfall on average.
 August also has 13.9 precipitation days, which is the most of any month.
 Humidity is much higher in the wet season than the dry season, with February having a humidity at just 31% and August having a humidity at 74%.
 Rumbek receives 2675.7 hours of sunshine annually on average, with the sunshine being distributed fairly evenly across the year, although it is lower during the wet season.
 January receives the most sunshine, while June receives the least.